L2-Technology/sensei/README.md

 3. Run senseid on regtest: `cargo run --bin senseid -- --network=regtest`
 4. Open the admin at `http://localhost:5401/admin/nodes`

+## Developing the web-admin

+In order to see your changes live you will need to:

+1. Run the web-admin dev server: `cd sensei/web-admin && npm run start`
+2. Visit the admin using port 3000: `http://localhost:3000/admin/nodes`

 ## Documentation

 Please visit the [documentation website](https://docs.l2.technology) for installation and getting started instructions.